Achilles Bursitis (Retrocalcaneal Bursitis)

 Pain when lowering heels down and relief with shoes or higher heels.

 The latest belief is that the bursa becomes aggravated in association with Insertional Achilles Tendonitis.
 The Achilles tendon joins into the back of the heel bone and injury to this tendon at the insertion causes bursitis.
-The bursa lies against the tendon and inflammed of this Achilles tendon translates to aggravation and inflammation of the bursa.
+The bursa lies against the tendon and inflammation of this Achilles tendon translates to aggravation and inflammation of the bursa.

 We simply treat Achilles bursitis by treating the Insertional Achilles Tendonitis.